r259c280/CS101/README.md

 And always remember....

-Beautiful is better than ugly.
+Beautiful is better than ugly.\n
 Explicit is better than implicit.
 Simple is better than complex.
 Complex is better than complicated.